openssl/technical-policies/policies/coding-style.md

 If you need to break an expression into multiple lines, make the line break before an operator, not after.
-It is preferred that such a line break is made before as low priority an operator as possible.<br>
+It is preferred that such a line break is made before as low priority an operator as possible.
 Examples:

 * not this: